icing/blog/hpack-bombing-apache.md

 ```
 and that's exactly what HTTP/2 does when it converts an incoming request into the internal representation.

-Now, if a clients sends such headers with values, the concatenated values will just get longer
+Now, if a client sends such headers with values, the concatenated values will just get longer
 and eventually hit `LimitRequestFieldsize`.
 The request would be denied, the resources freed.

 But sending *empty* headers, the concatenated field would not grow in length.
 So, Gal's PoC could